The Maryland Division of Rehabilitation Services (DORS) offers programs and services that help people with disabilities go to work.

 What is DORS?

 Office of Field Services, which prepares people with disabilities to go to work, stay on the job, or prepare for the world of work.
-Rehabilitation counselors in offices throughout Maryland provide or arrange for services that may include career counseling, assistive technology, vocational training and/or job placement assistance.
+Rehabilitation counselors in offices throughout Maryland provide or arrange for services that may include career counseling, assistive technology, job training and/or job placement assistance.

 Office for Blindness & Vision Services (OBVS), which specializes in helping people whose primary disability is blindness or vision loss go to work and stay independent.
 The office also oversees the